-This week, we want present to you the As, Bs, and Cs of one of our favorite moisturizing ingredients, so you’ll understand what’s the deal with cocoa butter for stretch marks.There are many concerns that arise when one finds out she is pregnant.
+This week, we want to present to you the A's, B's, and C's of one of our favorite moisturizing ingredients, so you’ll understand what’s the deal with cocoa butter for stretch marks.There are many concerns that arise when one finds out she is pregnant.
 Aside from hoping the baby won't have 12 fingers or inherit grandpa's hooked nose, many moms are rightfully afraid of the S-word.
 That's right, stretch marks.
 If you're one of the lucky few who managed to pass adolescence without a stretch mark or five, pregnancy is one of those times that will, again, test the limits of your thighs, belly, and hips.
-That's why our pregnancy stretch mark cream Tummy Butter has been a continuing best seller at The Spoiled Mama.
-One of the main ingredients in our lotion for stretch marks is cocoa butter.
-(If you've ever smelled Tummy Butter, the cocoa butter is that chocolate-y aroma you're sniffing.)
-This week, we want present to you the As, Bs, and Cs of one of our favorite moisturizing ingredients.
+That's why our pregnancy stretch mark cream Tummy Butter has been a continuing best-seller at The Spoiled Mama.
+One of the main ingredients in our belly butter lotion for stretch marks is cocoa butter.
+(If you've ever smelled Tummy Butter, the cocoa butter is that chocolatey aroma you're sniffing.)

 What is Cocoa Butter?

 Cocoa butter, also called theobroma oil, is a pale yellow fat extracted from fermented and roasted cacao seeds.
 Up to 58-percent of the residue left behind once the beans are separated gives us the gooey good stuff.
 As one of the most stable and highly concentrated fats available, the butter is the main ingredient in the commercial production of white and milk chocolate.

 Cocoa butter works well as a moisturizing agent because it's a lightweight fat, explains LiveStrong.com.
 It melts at body temperature and is easily absorbed into not only the top layer of the skin but also the dermis layer where the body is able to retain more moisture.